-I am a non-smoker and do not use nicotine products.
-I understand the potential risk of second-hand smoke exposure causing surgical complications.

-I am a smoker or use tobacco/nicotine products.
-I understand the risk of surgical complications due to smoking or use of nicotine products.
+• • • • and do not use nicotine postine postine posting surgical complications. oroducts.
+I understand the potent tial risk of second- hand I am a a smoker or us e tobacco/nicotine produc cts.
+I understand the ri sk of surgic cal complications d ue to

 I have smoked and stopped approximately ago.
 I understand I may still have the effects and therefore risks from smoking in my system, if not enough time has lapsed.
 I have been advised to stop smoking immediately and have been informed of the risks, benefits, expectations, and alternatives to my surgery if I continue smoking.
 It is important to refrain from smoking at least 6 weeks before surgery and until your physician states it is safe to return, if desired.
 I acknowledge that I will inform my physician if I continue to smoke within this timeframe, and understand that for my safety, the surgery, if possible, may be delayed.
 Smoking may have such a negative effect on your surgery that a urine or blood test just before surgery may be done just before surgery to determine the presence of nicotine.
 If positive, your surgery may be cancelled.
 Your surgery, the scheduling fee, and other prepaid amounts may be forfeited.
 Honestly disclose smoking status to your surgeon.

-Sleep Apnea/CPAP:

-Individuals who have breathing disorders such as "obstructive sleep apnea," and who may rely upon CPAP devices (continuous positive airway pressure) or utilize nighttime oxygen are advised that they are at a substantive risk for respiratory arrest and death when they take narcotic pain medications following surgery.
+Sleep Apnea/CPAP: Individuals who have breathing disorders such as "obstructive sleep apnea," and who may rely upon CPAP devices (continuous positive airway pressure) or utilize nighttime oxygen are advised that they are at a substantive risk for respiratory arrest and death when they take narcotic pain medications following surgery.
 This is an important consideration when evaluating the safety of surgical procedures in terms of very serious complications, including death, that relate to pre-existing medical conditions.
 Surgery may be considered only with post-surgery monitoring is conducted in a hospital setting in order to reduce the risk of potential respiratory complications, and to safely manage pain following surgery.

-Please consider the following symptoms of sleep apnea:

-- I am frequently tired upon waking, and throughout the day - I have trouble staying asleep at night - I have been told that I snore or stop breathing during sleep - I wake up throughout the night or constantly turn from side to side - I have been told that my legs or arms jerk while I'm sleeping - I make abrupt snorting noises during sleep - I feel tired or fall asleep during the day

-It is important for you to inform and discuss any of the above symptoms that you have experienced with your surgeon.

-DVT/PE Risks and Advisory:

-There is a risk of blood clots, DVT, and PE with every surgical procedure.
+Please consider the following symptoms of sleep apnea: I am frequently tired upon waking, and throughout the day I have trouble staying asleep at night I have been told that I snore or stop breathing during sleep I wake up throughout the night or constantly turn from side to side I have been told that my legs or arms jerk while I'm sleeping I make abrupt snorting noises during sleep I feel tired or fall asleep during the day It is important for you to inform and discuss any of the above symptoms that you have experienced with your surgeon.
+DVT/PE Risks and Advisory: There is a risk of blood clots, DVT, and PE with every surgical procedure.
 It varies with the risk factors below.
-The higher the risk factors, the greater the risk, and the more involved you must be in both understanding these risks and, when permitted by your physician, walking and moving your leas.
+The higher the risk factors, the greater the risk, and the more involved you must be in both understanding these risks and, when permitted by your physician, walking and moving your legs.
 There may also be leg stockings, squeezing active leg devices, and possibly medicines to help lower your risk.
 There are many conditions that may increase or affect risks of clotting.
-Inform your doctor about any past or present history of any of the following:
+Inform your doctor about any past or present history of any of the following: Past History of Blood Clots Family History of Blood Clots